JoJoDeveloping/MCPaletteDither/README.md

 Steps 1..3 are handled by the python script, Step 4 is in OpenGL, Step 5 is in C++, and Step 6 is left to the reader.

+I accept all edges/pyramids as long as the colors defining them have a dE of 37 or less.

 ### On colorspaces
 One might think that we can compute the closest point on the line using linear algebra.
 The problem with that approach is that we determine the distance between two colors using the DIN colorspace, while the line, having abstracted all possible mixtures of two RGB pixels on a screen, is only a line in RGB colorspace.
 Since the transformation from RGB to DIN is nonlinear, the line ends up being curve.
 Finding the nearest point on an arbitrary curve is nontrivial.